TGasco/PersonalPortfolioReact/README.md

 The server creates a cron job that fetches data from the GitHub API every 24 hours and caches the data in memory.
 This data is then served to the React App when requested.

-API endpoints arew defined in the `node-server/routes/index.js` file.
+API endpoints are defined in the `node-server/routes/index.js` file.

 # Node Configuration [Optional]